Compare policies and quotes from 30+ health funds.

 Does health insurance cover ambulance?

-Many people are unaware that the costs associated with emergency ambulance transportation are not covered by the public health system in many states and territories, and the unexpected bill can be a nasty surprise with charges reaching as high as $5,000.
+Many people are unaware that the costs associated with emergency ambulance transportation are not covered by the public health system in many states and territories, and the unexpected bill can be a nasty surprise.

-Thankfully, ambulance cover is offered by most Australian health funds, either as a stand alone policy or within hospital or extras cover.
-It also provide two tiers of protection which are:
+Thankfully, ambulance cover is offered by most Australian health funds, either as a stand-alone policy or within hospital or extras cover.
+It also provides two tiers of protection which are:

 - Comprehensive ambulance cover.
 This covers emergency air, road and sea transport, as well as extra features such as on-the-spot ambulance treatment, ambulance transportation between hospitals and paramedic attendance.

 - Emergency only cover.
-The cheaper of the two options, this covers you for air and road ambulance transport due to an emergency, such as a major accident or heart attack.
+This covers you for air and road ambulance transport due to an emergency, such as a major accident or heart attack.